dliky/Making_Embedded_Systems_Homeworks/HW9_Math/README.md

 ### Big-O values explanation

-- 0(n<sup>2</sup>): called quadratic.
-Means that for every insert, it takes n*n operations. i.e. 1 operation for 1 item, 4 operations for 2 items, 9 operations for 3 items.
-As one can see, O(n^2) algorithms become inefficient for handling large number of items.
+- 0(n<sup>2</sup>): Called quadratic.
+It means that for every insert, it takes (n*n) operations i.e., 1 operation for 1 item, 4 operations for 2 items, 9 operations for 3 items.
+As one can see, 0(n<sup>2</sup>) algorithms become inefficient for handling large number of items.
-- 0(1): called as constant time algorithm, it will always execute in the same time regardless of the number of items.
+- 0(1): Called constant time, the alogorithm will always execute in the same time regardless of the number of items.
-- 0(n√n): as √n must be positive, it is in the form O(n) describing an algorithm increasing linearly.
+- 0(n√n): As √n must be positive, it is the form O(n) describing an algorithm increasing linearly.